mickitty0511/sfdc/README.md

-apexBatch.cls has a sample batch code where queried opportunities records are updated.
+SendEmailsAfterDmlBatch.cls has a sample batch code where queried opportunities records are updated.

 During executing its "start" method, programs store each error on updating opportunities.